ahireprashant111/Placement-Management-System--Php/README.md

+# I need Help in This Project, Want Option to apply for the job and more updation.
+# Rewards will be given by ahireprashant111@gmail.com/ 8793233096
+#### Clean Code Help  is Required.
+Anybody Who Can helps to this Project, I will be Thankful to them.
+Hope you Join in this Project

 # Placement Management System
-## A Smart Way to Manage the Proogress of Students
+ A Smart Way to Manage the Proogress of Students

 # Used Technologies